Kocoaboss/Kocoaboss/README.md

 Currently working on a Group Thesis Project

-Looking to collaborate on Game/App Development!
+Eager to collaborate on game and app development!
+Let's create something amazing!
 <!--
 **Kocoaboss/Kocoaboss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.